top of page

 Queen Mary hated Christians and their beliefs, killing everyone who was a believer and destroying any religious artifacts and books they had.

-It is a prophecy about the ending of the world.
+a.
+Exodus is a prophecy about the end of the world.

 b.
-The story of King Exodus and how he defeated the Philistines.
+It is the story of King Exodus and how he defeated the Philistines.

 c.
 The Book of Exodus narrates how the Israelites, led by Moses, exited Egypt.